inetquestion/PHPIDS/README.md

 # PHPIDS

+UPDATE The **master** branch over at [https://github.com/PHPIDS/PHPIDS](https://github.com/PHPIDS/PHPIDS) seems to be broken due to a number of issues including the removal of the Log/ directory.
+I took the Log/ directory from v0.7 and made a few small modifications to get it working again.
+Use as your own risk :)

 PHPIDS (PHP-Intrusion Detection System) is a simple to use, well structured, fast and state-of-the-art security layer for your PHP based web application.
 The IDS **neither strips, sanitizes nor filters any malicious input**, it simply recognizes when an attacker tries to break your site and reacts in exactly